Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Results and Discussion

-Second, we introduce an alternating patch size training configuration as discussed in Section~\ref{sec:training} with the hypothesis that this will allow the network to focus on smaller patch sizes and result in a more uniform $R^2$ score when tested across different patch sizes.
 With a training configuration of $P=[32, 64, 112, 224]$, we see improved performance on smaller patch sizes compared to a network trained on one patch size of 112.
 The downward trend in $R^2$ score is still noticeable as patch size decreases, but the overall range from the best and worst $R^2$ score has diminished compared to training with a single patch size.
 Noting the lower performance on smaller patch sizes, we trained a model with a training configuration of $P=[30,32,32,48,64]$ with the hypothesis that the network would be forced to better predict smaller patch sizes.
 Results demonstrate improved performance on smaller patch sizes (29, 30, 31, 32), but reduced performance on larger patch size (64, 112, 224).
 Finally, we trained a network with a configuration of $P=[29,30,31,32,33]$ to specialize on patch sizes around 31 in order to test the effect of predicting blur characteristics in overlapping blur patches (Section~\ref{sec:overlap}).
 We note a much more uniform performance for both length and angle prediction across a wide range of patch sizes, even up to 224.
 Interestingly, it appears that important characteristics of blur can be learned within a relatively small image patch and generalized to larger image patches.
+Although the network is trained to simultaneously predict length and angle there seems to be a unique trend where length is more susceptible to the patch size compared to angle.
+In the next section we will analyze the behavior of prediction for each parameter as we transition into a non-uniform blur prediction region.
 It is this final configuration of $P=[29,30,31,32,33]$ that we use as the trained network for subsequent results.